puppetlabs/puppet-docs/source/pe/2.8/appendix.markdown

 ### PE 2.8.0 Only: Broken Live Management and MCollective

-A packaging bug in the initial PE 2.8.0 release prevents the console’s live management feature from functioning.
+A packaging bug in the initial PE 2.8.0 release prevented the console’s live management feature from functioning.
 This issue also prevents MCollective from using filters.

-This issue led us to pull Puppet Enterprise 2.8.0 from our download page, pending a fixed PE 2.8.1.
-If you are currently running 2.8.0, we've prepared a partial upgrade package which fully resolves this issue; you can [download the fix here.][2.8.0fix]
+This issue was fixed in PE 2.8.1.
+Anyone running 2.8.0 is strongly encouraged to upgrade.

 ### Bad Data in Facter's `architecture` Fact